Glossary

 authorisation flow, auth flow

-A method by which a bank allows their users to authorise a payment.
-Right now we support redirect and embedded authorisation flows, but we may support more in the future.
+A method by which a bank allows their users to authorise a payment (eg provider selection, then scheme selection, bank login and redirect to merchant).
+Currently, we support redirect and embedded authorisation flows, but we may support more in the future.

 authorisation server, auth server